Cello by Thomas Kennedy, London, 1847

 Kennedy developed a distinctive model for his cellos, which remain the most sought-after of all his output.
 Departing from the dominant Stainer model, he used a pattern which seems to be based on a cut-down Amati form.
 Retaining the long, open centre bouts of the seventeenth century Amati cellos, which generally have a back length of around 31" in original form, Kennedy's model has severely reduced upper and lower bouts, which are nevertheless rendered in a very elegant way, with long corners and very well placed and neatly cut soundholes in the Amati style.
 His scrolls are also distinctive, fashioned in an almost improvised form, with quite different balance and geometry to the volute from one instrument to another, and often a very emphatic, deeply recurved chin.

-Pattern that seems to be based on a cut-down Amati form, retaining the long, open centre bouts of the seventeenth century Amati cellos.
+Pattern based on a cut-down Amati form, retaining the long, open centre bouts of the seventeenth century Amati cellos.
 Long corners, neatly cut soundholes in the Amati style.
 Distinctive scrolls with quite different balance and geometry to the volute.

 Some old cracks to ribs which have been reinforced